FindMySchool LogoFindMySchool

 The Christian character is unmistakable but inclusive.
 Daily worship takes place in class, with a formal Clergy Assembly each Thursday led by clergy from neighbouring St John-at-Hampstead Parish Church.
 Teachers actively seek to embed the six core Christian values of forgiveness, responsibility, koinonia (community), friendship, compassion, and respect.
 The house system divides pupils into four named houses, with weekly house competitions and trophy recognition.
 This structure creates social cohesion in a small school where competition could feel intense.
 Instead, the framework harnesses healthy rivalry toward collective values.

-Hampstead Parochial's most recent statutory results are from summer 2024 and represent sustained excellence.
-99% of pupils met the expected standard in reading, writing, and mathematics combined, compared to the national average of 62%.
-This 37%age point gap is not a statistical anomaly; it reflects a school where foundational literacy and numeracy are treated as non-negotiable and receive meticulous attention from staff trained to identify and address gaps early.
+Hampstead Parochial's current primary dataset represents sustained excellence.
+80% of pupils met the expected standard in reading, writing, and mathematics combined.
+This reflects a school where foundational literacy and numeracy are treated as non-negotiable and receive meticulous attention from staff trained to identify and address gaps early.

-Across the three subjects and grammar, pupils performed as follows: 100% reached expected standard in reading, 100% in mathematics, 100% in grammar/punctuation/spelling, and 100% in science.
+Across the three subjects and grammar, pupils performed strongly: 90% reached the expected standard in reading, 80% in mathematics, 90% in grammar/punctuation/spelling, and 100% in science.
 These figures signal consistency and alignment across the curriculum.

-Where the picture becomes even more striking is in the proportion of pupils achieving at the higher standard.
-68% of pupils achieved greater depth across reading, writing, and mathematics — a remarkable 60%age point margin above the England average of 8%.
-This suggests the school is not simply closing attainment gaps; it is accelerating learning well beyond age expectations across a large majority of its cohort.
+Where the picture remains strong is in the proportion of pupils achieving at the higher standard.
+40% of pupils achieved greater depth across reading, writing, and mathematics.
+This suggests the school is not simply closing attainment gaps; it is helping a substantial share of pupils learn beyond age expectations.

-In reading specifically, scaled scores averaged 113 (England average: 100).
-In mathematics, the mean was 112 (England average: 101).
-Grammar, punctuation, and spelling averaged 115 (England average: 103).
-These margins of 10–15 scaled score points are substantial at primary level and reflect consistent pedagogical rigour.
-76% achieved the higher standard in reading, 69% in mathematics, and 83% in grammar/punctuation/spelling.
+In reading specifically, scaled scores averaged 111.
+In mathematics, the mean was 111.
+Grammar, punctuation, and spelling averaged 112.
+These strong scaled scores reflect consistent pedagogical rigour.
+50% achieved the higher standard in reading, 60% in mathematics, and 60% in grammar/punctuation/spelling.

-The school ranks 17th in England for primary KS2 performance (FindMySchool ranking) and holds the top rank among Camden's primary schools.
-This places Hampstead Parochial in the elite tier: among the highest-performing 2% of primary schools in England.
-Parents using the FindMySchool Map Search can verify Hampstead Parochial's standing relative to neighbouring state primaries and independent alternatives; the results position this school well above local comprehensive options.
+The school ranks 280th in England for primary academic performance (FindMySchool ranking) and 8th among Camden's primary schools for primary outcomes.
+This places Hampstead Parochial in the top 2% of primary schools in England academically.
+Parents using the FindMySchool Map Search can verify Hampstead Parochial's standing relative to neighbouring state primaries and independent alternatives; the results position this school strongly among local options.

 England ranks and key metrics (where available)